New! The Bacterial Meningitis Compliance Form and documents can now be uploaded in your myUH self-service account.

 For faster processing, write your myUH ID number on the top right corner of each document submitted.

 Please be sure to write student’s myUH ID at the top of each page.
-The fax should include all documents in a single transmission.

 *Note: Affidavits from physicians stating that the immunization would be detrimental to the student's health, or Conscience Objector Affidavits from the Texas Department of State Health Services are NOT accepted through your myUH self-service account or by email or fax.
 These affidavits must be original documents submitted in person or by mail.